DrAyo001/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Task 7: script that adds execution permission to the owner, the group owner and the other users, to the file hello Task 8: Write a script that sets the permission to the file hello for Owner + Group + other users Task 9: script that sets the mode of the file hello to this
+Task 7: script that adds execution permission to the owner, the group owner and the other users, to the file hello Task 8: Write a script that sets the permission to the file hello for Owner + Group + other users Task 9: script that sets the mode of the file hello to this Task 10: Write a script that sets the mode of the file hello the same as olleh’s mode